kriswebdev/android_aircrack/README.md

 ## Pre-requisites

  1. Device with **WiFi chipset, firmware & driver that support monitor-mode**
    * As of early 2016, only mass-market compatible devices are thoses having dedicated **Broadcom 4329** or **Broadcom 4330** WiFi chipsets (**Samsung Galaxy S1, Samsung Galaxy S2, Nexus 7, Huawei Honor**).
 Bcmon team has developed firmware and driver hacks for these chipsets.
-More recent devices have WiFi digital signal processed by the ARM CPU (Qualcomm or Samsung) and there is no publicily knowed monitor mode hacks for these devices at this time.
+More recent devices have WiFi digital signal processed by the ARM CPU (Qualcomm or Samsung) and there is no publicily known monitor mode hacks for these devices at this time.
    * Otherwise, go look for **USB WiFi adapter** known to provide WiFi monitor-mode and injection support on Android.
  2. **Wireless extensions** enabled in Android kernel
   * That's normally bundled with the loaders/kernels below.